Robb-Fr/db_project/Notes and questions - Deliverable 2/Data-cleaning-notes.md

 # Victims csv :

-party_age: 3.5% of values are missing, may be interesting to replace by mean or median
+victim_age: 3.5% of values are missing, may be interesting to replace by mean or median

 victim_ejected: already encoded